 2. Sleeping under the stars.
 In the evening we create a small fire, around which we enjoy a very sweet Bedouin tea sharing the stories of our day.
-We, and even many of our guests like to set up a bed near the fire and sleep out under the stars.
+We and many of our guests like to set up a bed near the fire and sleep out under the stars.
 (An incredible experience during the many meteor showers seen in the dark of the desert.

 *️️️️️️Our camp has running hot water and private restroom facilities.

 3. Staying at our home in the village.
-Just a few minutes drive from our camp location is our village, where most of the Bedouin people take up permanent residence.
-Here you will come to do work on the computer (wifi access is limited in the desert) as well as enjoy dinner with my family, getting a chance to experience an intimate view into the lives of our people.
+Just a few minutes' drive from our camp location is our village, where most of the Bedouin people take up permanent residence.
+Here you will come to do work on the computer (WiFi access is limited in the desert) as well as enjoy dinner with my family, getting a chance to experience an intimate view into the lives of our people.

-We prepare breakfast, lunch and dinner for you.
+We prepare breakfast, lunch, and dinner for you.
 Most of the time we serve traditional food, vegetarian is also possible.

 While Wadi Rum could keep you occupied for months on end, (alas, we've devoted our whole lives to this land) there is a great deal to see and do in Jordan, and Wadi rum provides an excellent home base for venturing out via the many tour busses that depart from the village visitor center.
 Typically the least expensive flights into Jordan are through Amman airport, from which you can take a taxi directly to the camp for 90JD (Jordanian Dinar), or a bus during the daytime hours for only 20JD.